 - Depending on the type of filter used, annual replacement is typically recommended.

-If you’re looking for top quality hot tub filters and spa equipment, come and see our huge selection here at Aqua Spas and Pools in Gig Harbor, WA.
+Contact us for more hot tub maintenance for beginners tips!
+If you’re looking where to buy hot tub filters and spa equipment, come and see our huge selection here at Aqua Spas and Pools in Gig Harbor, WA.